bryanbritten/hl7-integration/README.md

 The conversion to FHIR is done with a containered version of the [Microsoft FHIR Converter](https://github.com/microsoft/FHIR-Converter).
 The image can be found [here](https://hub.docker.com/r/microsoft/healthcareapis-fhir-converter).

-### Logger (currently not implemented)
+### Monitor

-The `logger` service makes use of Grafana and Prometheous to monitor all activity in the `consumer` and `transformer` services.
+The `monitor` service makes use of Grafana and Prometheous to monitor activity in the `producer`, `consumer`, `transformer`, and `fhir-transformer` services.
 The following metrics are captured:
-- Number of messages that failed validation
+- Message send rate
-- Number of messages that failed conversion to FHIR
+- Message ingest rate
-- Number of messages missing required fields (TODO: Further define this)
+- Validation & QA Check fail rates

-A Warning is logged if 5% of messages fail for any reason, and an Alert is sent if 10% of messages fail for any reason, within a 2-minute window.
+- FHIR Conversion Success Rate

 ### How to use